swag-bi/swag/docs/index.md

 User can provide values for the situation's variables supported by auto-completion.
 As soon as the variables of an analysis situation are bound, it is possible to view its results, as well as selecting an outgoing navigation step to proceed with.
 Once a navigation step is selected, user can bind its variables, and then navigate to the target situation and view its results.

-# Usability Study
-We employed the SWAG-BI prototype in a usability study which employed the System usability Scale questionnaire.
-First a demostration of the prototype was presented to participant, as one study adminstrator narrated from a [script](), while the other demonstrated on PC connected to a projector.

-Identical [task and questionnaire sheets]() were distributed on participants, which included an introduction, six tasks, and the final SUS questionnaire.
-Tasks wererequired the participants to obtain answers for MD analysis by correctly binding variables and navigating, so that user can interact with the system beore they proceed to the SUS questionnaire.

-Results from the [data]() demonstrate that SWAG can be employed to construct intuitive user interfaces for guided MD analysis over LOD.